HighwayFramework/highwayframework.github.io/source/_posts/2013-10-19-queries-slash-commands-slash-scalars.markdown

     IEnumerable<T> Execute(IDataContext context);
 }
 ```
-Execute is the function that our Repository will use to execute the query, and it will hand it the context to execute upon.
+Execute is the function that our `Repository` will use to execute the query, and it will hand it the context to execute upon.
 This allows us to create queries without external dependencies, but also allows us to add additional behavior by creating our own context without breaking our queries.

 ###IEnumerable<T> Vs IQueryable<T>
-Notice how the Execution of the query returns an IEnumerable instead of an IQueryable.
+Notice how the Execution of the query returns an `IEnumerable` instead of an `IQueryable`.
 This is to basically "seal" the SQL so that additional operations happen in memory.
 The horrors of lazy loading and LINQ allow us, as developers without realizing it, to load tremendous amounts of data into memory.
 We have taken steps to make sure that is an intentional choice rather than an unintended consequence.

 ##Usage